 The Oyster Perpetual Milgauss, the watch of technological progress and scientific heritage launched in 1956, reconciles strong magnetic fields and chronometric precision.

-Created in 1956 for scientists, engineers and technicians whose work brings them into contact with magnetic fields that can disrupt the performance of mechanical watches, the Milgauss was designed to resist interference of up to 1,000 gauss – the unit of measurement formerly used for magnetic induction – thanks to a magnetic shield patented by Rolex protecting the movement.
+Created for scientists, engineers and technicians whose work brings them into contact with magnetic fields that can disrupt the performance of mechanical watches, the Milgauss was designed to resist interference of up to 1,000 gauss – the unit of measurement formerly used for magnetic induction – thanks to a magnetic shield patented by Rolex protecting the movement.
 Hence the name of the watch, mille being French for thousand.
-The Milgauss became known notably as the watch worn by scientists at the European Organization for Nuclear Research (CERN) in Geneva.
+Launched in 1956, the Milgauss notably became known as a watch worn by scientists at the European Organization for Nuclear Research (CERN) in Geneva.

-A new generation of this watch was introduced in 2007, encompassing all Rolex’s technological and watchmaking expertise.
+A new generation of this watch was introduced in 2007, encompassing all of Rolex’s technological and watchmaking expertise.
 Aesthetically, the new versions of the Milgauss, with a 40 mm case, stand out with their distinctive orange seconds hand shaped like a lightning bolt, which was inspired by the original model.
-One of them also features a green sapphire crystal, a novelty in watchmaking.
+One of the watches also features a green sapphire crystal, a novelty in watchmaking.

 Telecommunications, medical technology, the aerospace and electrotechnical industries are just a few of the many areas in which magnetic fields play a particularly important role.
 Magnetic fields strongly affect the rate of mechanical watches by magnetizing the components in the movement, in particular the escapement and the oscillator, which are responsible for the watch’s precision.
 Depending on the intensity and the length of exposure to a magnetic field, the movement rate can be negatively influenced and the watch may even stop.
 The reliability and precision of a standard mechanical watch are affected by a magnetic field of 50 to 100 gauss (or 0.01 tesla, according to today’s unit of measure).
 As a general example, the strength of the magnetic field of an ordinary poster magnet at a distance of 5 mm is around 200 gauss.